tsinis/sealed_world/packages/world_flags/README.md

 - **Flexible**: The declarative approach allows for flags to have different shapes and aspect ratios.
 - **High Performance**: Optimized CustomPainters ensure smooth rendering across all devices.
 - **Easy to Use**: Simplified API for adding flags with minimal code.
+- **Pure Dart**: As these are code-based flags, developers can easily access and manipulate flag colors, aspect ratios, and other properties like any other Dart object.

 > Package provides 250 small and simplified world country flags, but at the same time, more than 2/3 of these flags can be used as full-dimensional flags.